justeattakeaway/fozzie-components/packages/services/f-perf/README.md

 Real User Measurement (RUM) Vue plugin, allows you to logs metrics in your Vue app.
 By default will push to GTM `dataLayer`.

+It is non blocking to the page performance as it uses [requestidlecallback](https://developers.google.com/web/updates/2015/08/using-requestidlecallback).

 ```javascript
 import webPerf from '@justeat/f-perf';